thebgacademy/genomescope/README.md

 ## Conclusions

-So, if you got all the way here, and you understand what you have done, you have a very good understanding of how GenomeScope operates.
-THe principle is failrly understandable, but the combinatoris get a lot crazier for poplyploid models implemented in `GenomeScope2.0`.
+So, if you got all the way here, and you understand what you have done, you have a very good understanding about k-mers and how genome modeling and GenomeScope work.
+The principle is failrly understandable, but the combinatoris get a lot crazier for poplyploid models implemented in `GenomeScope2.0`.
 There are also several other models based on very different ideas, such rethinking the whole problem from the perspective of population genetics (Check [tetmer](https://github.com/hannesbecher/shiny-k-mers)).

-And there will surely be more to come, but this is it for now!
+If you are interested in solidifying your k-mer intuition, it might be good time to read out k-mer review: https://arxiv.org/abs/2404.01519.
+Other than that, I would just recommend to do more k-mer counting and modeling.